Private Walter James Stead

 Walter James Stead was born In Chiltern, Victoria in 1868, son of Adolphus & Eliza Sarah (Matthews) Stead.
 He was known as Walt.
 He was one of seven children.
 He married Alice Amy Caroline Johnson in 1899 in Lismore and was father to one daughter, Holly, when he enlisted.

 He was married teamster, eager to do his bit.
 He travelled to Brisbane on 29th September 1916 to complete his application which showed his next of kin as his wife, Alice, of Chillingham.
 He had one child.
+His permanent address in Australia was Chillingham.

 His medical showed he was 44 years month old, 5ft 4 ½ inches tall (1.63m), weighed 152 lbs (69 kgs), with a medium complexion, blue eyes & grey hair.
-His eyesight was good and he required dental treatment
+His eyesight was good and he required dental treatment.
+Walter was Church of England and had 5 vaccination scars on his left arm.

-The Examining Medical Officer stated that Walter “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, Walt James Stead, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA